 This can cause accidents and fatal injuries.

 Only replace old tires with tires that have been approved by Volkswagen for the vehicle model.
+Tires with unsuitable dimensions, load ratings, speed ratings, tread design, or rolling circumference can affect handling, braking, and the operation of the Tire Pressure Monitoring System.

 Regular Maintenance

 The recommended tire pressure for the tires installed at the factory is specified on the tire inflation pressure label ⇒ Checking the tire pressure.
+This label should be used as the main reference before adjusting pressure, especially before long trips, seasonal temperature changes, or driving with additional passengers and cargo.

 Unresolved Malfunctions